svenbuder/multiwave_galah/README.md

-# multiwave_galah
+# GALAH meets X-Ray and Radio

-A repository for the hands-on session *Correlating optical stellar spectra with radio and interstellar medium* of Day 1 (6 May 2025) of the [2025 Australia/eROSITA-DE multi-wavelength school](https://astronomyaustralia.org.au/event/2025-australia-erosita-de-multi-wavelength-school/).
+A repository for the hands-on session *Optical stellar spectroscopic insights into multi-wavelength astronomy* of Day 1 (6 May 2025) of the [2025 Australia/eROSITA-DE multi-wavelength school](https://astronomyaustralia.org.au/event/2025-australia-erosita-de-multi-wavelength-school/).

 ## 0 Required python packages